ericyung1/ericyung1/README.md

 ### <h1 align="center">Hi, I'm Eric Yung! 👋 </h1>
-- 🔭 I’m currently working on a chess engine suited to my play-style.
+- 🔭 I’m currently working on a chess engine that imitates my play-style
-- 🌱 I’m currently learning C++ and working towards my AWS cloud computing certification
+- 🌱 I’m currently learning SML, Ruby, and Racket
 - 👯 I’m looking to collaborate with others in hackathons.
 - 🚩 2022 Goals: Contribute to more open source projects.
 - 😄 Pronouns: he/him/his